martinescoz/uacbypass-fud-crypterps/README.md

 **This project is for educational purposes only.
 The author does not accept any responsibility for misuse caused by this project.**

-This project is intended for educational
+This project is intended for educati